 The Great Hunger

 The Irish Potato Famine is also referred to as The Great Hunger, a period of mass death from starvation and disease between 1845 and 1852.
 This exhibition tells the story of what happened and why.
+Our exhibition and film commemorates this event.

 Centuries of British invasions, land confiscations and anti-catholic laws had reduced the country and it's people to levels of poverty not seen in other parts of Europe.